 What is your style of photography?

 If you've been reading the glossy bridal magazines or wedding blogs about how to choose your wedding photographer, you will probably have read you should ask your photographer "what is your style?".
 If you haven't been reading the glossies you may not have given it any consideration, but nevertheless "style" is how wedding photographers tend do differentiate themselves and it can be a useful guide to understanding what you will get for your money.
+So, without further ado, here is our very own brand of North Wales documentary wedding photography!

 North Wales documentary wedding photography

 What are the choices?
 You may hear terms like "traditional", "documentary", "reportage" and 'contemporary" banded around, and depending on who you ask, you'll get different interpretations for each of these terms.

 If we have to put a label on it I would say we offer "documentary photography combined with a bit of easy going contemporary portraiture", which is quite a mouthful!
 In practice, ninety percent of what we do is "live action" and maybe ten percent is spending some time with the two of you to create some beautiful portraits and timeless family portraits that will become treasured family photos passed from generation to generation.

 To explain better, here in some detail is a description of how we go about photographing a wedding.
 Do bear in mind there is no such thing as a typical wedding, and we'll talk before your wedding to make a bespoke plan for your day.

 Details, details, details

 Lets start with the details.
 It's usually what we do first when we arrive for the bridal prep in the morning, and it gets the creative juices flowing.
 We set about creating beautiful, glossy magazine quality photographs of your wedding dress, flowers, jewellery, old, new, borrowed and blue.